 This is a classic nature game in which the participants are buried in leaves.
-Be sure that the area you have chosen is free of poison oak or poison ivy, and that the children are already relaxed and calm.
+Be sure that the area you have chosen is free of poison oak or poison ivy, and that the children are well-dressed for the activity and already relaxed and calm.
+(You may even join them!)
 Once you have found a good spot and the children are fairly well covered (except for eyes, nose, and mouth), lead them in a guided meditation according to their age and capacity.
 Some possibilities for this game are given here:

-- Tell your children that, with every breath, they can relax more and more and more.
+- 1) Tell your children that, with every breath, they can relax more and more and more.
 Tell them to see if, when they breathe out, they can relax so much that they feel that their bodies are melting into the Earth and they are becoming the same as the Earth itself.
 Have them take several deep breaths and, with every relaxing breath, feel how big the Earth is.
 After a few minutes, ask them to also feel how far the sky goes ("on and on and on").
-Read to them poetry you like or recite an appropriate song. - 2) Tell your children to imagine that they have been buried in the Earth like this for years and years and that they really like it because it feels so good.
-Tell them to imagine all the seasons passing, "with wind and snow and rain and animals and lightning and sunshine and things growing in them and people walking and talking," and that "you are just the eyes of the world, looking up and enjoying everything." - 3) After you have played this game with the children a few times, tell them that they can feel whatever they want that brings them into the feeling of happiness.
-Tell them that they don't have to think about anything but to feel happy.
+Read to them poetry you like or recite an appropriate song.
+And be silent as long as you think is good. - 2) Suggest to your children to imagine that they have been buried in the Earth like this for years and years and that they really like it because it feels so good.
+Tell them to imagine all the seasons passing, "with wind and snow and rain and animals and lightning and sunshine and things growing in them and people walking and talking," and that "you are just the eyes of the world, looking up and enjoying everything." - 3) After you have played this game with the children, guide them to feel whatever they want that brings them into the feeling of happiness.
+Tell them that they don't have to think about anything but to feel relaxed and feeling happy.